Cyprus–Greece relations

-Cyprus–Greece relations are the bilateral relations between Cyprus and Greece.
+Cyprus–Greece relations are the bilateral and historic relations between the Republic of Cyprus and the Hellenic Republic.
 Cyprus has an embassy in Athens and a consulate-general in Thessaloniki.
 Greece has an embassy in Nicosia.
 Both countries are full members of the United Nations, European Union, Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).
 Relations between the two countries have been exceptionally close since the Republic of Cyprus was formed in 1960.
-The Greek populations in Cyprus and Greece share a common ethnicity, heritage, language, and religion, leading to an exceptionally close relationship between the two countries.
+The Greek populations in Cyprus and Greece share a common ethnicity, heritage, language, and religion.